 London based designer Jessie Thomas is also way ahead of the game, taking inspiration from her heritage and raiding the archives of her famous jeweller father, David Thomas.
 At the forefront of sculptural designs back in the 1970s, his smooth, bombé rings live on in Jessie’s fresh take on the collection, with fashion editor and stylist Florrie Thomas choosing a beautiful 2ct style for her engagement ring, images of which ended up splashed all over fashion blogs world wide.

 The bold trend is not just limited to single stones, designer Hattie Rickards has been creating bespoke 3 stone beauties for her lucky clients for a few years now, and has quickly become the go-to designer for this sleek, modern aesthetic (below, with sapphires, one-of-a-kind bespoke ring).

 Lastly, Jessica Mccormack has stepped away from her trademark vintage inspired 'cutback' setting style with the showstopping Helix rings - the 80s playfulness shining through as thick gold wire is twisted and warped to perfection around a huge centre diamond.

-Immensely wearable due to the tactile curves and claw-free setting, with a lot of the gemstone hidden beneath the surface, these cocktail/engagement ring hybrids are top of the list for my engagement ring trends of 2020.
+Immensely wearable due to the tactile curves and claw-free setting, with a lot of the gemstone hidden beneath the surface, these cocktail/engagement ring hybrids are top of the list for ultimate engagement ring trends.